chitratsr/AzureDataLake-1/Labs/Lab - Publishing Datasets in Data Catalog.md

 3)	Click on “Launch Application” to download and run the Click-once desktop application for Azure Data Catalog

 4)	Sign-in when the application launches.
 You will see the below window.

+5)	Click Azure Data Lake

+6)	Type in the name of an ADLS account you have access to